 Jade Sharma is gone.
 Her savagely hysterical and heartbreaking novel Problems lives on in her absence.
 I guess that’s all a writer can hope for.
 She was outrageous and unpredictable at times, yes, and yet incredibly funny, sweet, kind, and tender-hearted.

 I met Jade through the writing community Catapult.
 We became fast friends, bonding over our love of comedy, novels, and new wave cinema.
-She was an absurdist, a satirist, punk rock personified spitting fire and flipping the bird at the oh-so-polite status quo.
+She was an absurdist, a satirist, punk rock personified.
 She was deeply cynical and deeply hopeful.
 She knew better than anyone that life was equal parts tragedy and comedy, the distinction between the two murky at best.

 Over two years, we wrote a TV pilot together called “Siblings”, an odd-couple brother-sister comedy about identity politics and the NYC literary scene.
 We would spend afternoons in her dark smoky apartment in the Lower East Side, talking about the absurdity of New York, love, sex, addiction, trauma, the artistic temperament (“touched by fire” as they say).
 We would riff off each other in marathon improv sessions, cracking up on the couch.